-This information sheet is for patients who have had surgical correction of spinal curvature, to give them details about the commonly employed rods and hooks which are used, and of their later removal.
+This information is for patients who have had surgical correction of spinal curvature, to give them details about the commonly employed rods and hooks which are used, and of their later removal.
 Together, the rods and hooks are sometimes called spinal instrumentation.
-They are made from high-grade surgical stainless steel, Titanium or Cobalt Chrome alloys, and are essentially inert, and therefore no known deleterious effects occur when they are left attached to the spine even throughout life.
-In certain circumstances, rods made from titanium (which enables later special investigative scans, including MRI or CT, to be used although metal artefacts on these scans can interfere with the quality of the scan depending on what information is being sought.
+They are made from high-grade surgical stainless steel, Titanium or Cobalt Chrome alloys, and are essentially inert, and therefore no known deleterious effects occur when they are left attached to the spine, even throughout life.
+This enables later special investigative scans, including MRI or CT, to be used although metal artefacts on these scans can interfere with the quality of the scan depending on what information is being sought.

 Until the mid-to-late 1980s, nearly all spinal curvatures were corrected with the Harrington instrumentation, or by modifications of this technique.
-Since then, the instrumentation designed by two French surgeons, Yves Cotrel and Jean Dubousset, has been widely used in Australia and has largely superseded the Harrington instrumentation.
-It is commonly known as CD instrumentation.
-There are now many differently named systems but they entail the same mechanical principles as the CD technique.
+Since then, the instrumentation designed by two French surgeons, Yves Cotrel and Jean Dubousset, has been widely used in Australia and had largely superseded the Harrington instrumentation.
+It was commonly known as CD instrumentation.
+There are now many different systems but they entail the same mechanical principles as the CD technique.

-There is another rod system often used to correct curvature in young children when this is necessary, as it sometimes is.
-It is called the Luque instrumentation and here the rods are attached to the spine in the corrected position by wires, not hooks and/or screws as they are in the CD and similar methods.
-The Luque method is also often used for the correction of curvature due to nerve and muscle disorders such as muscular dystrophy.
+There is another rod system that may be used to correct curvature in young children when this is necessary, as it sometimes is.
+It is called the Luque instrumentation and here the rods are attached to the spine in the corrected position by wires, not hooks and/or screws as they are in the CD and contemporary methods.
+The Luque method was also often used for the correction of curvature due to nerve and muscle disorders such as muscular dystrophy and cerebral palsy.

 It should be kept in mind that spinal instrumentation used to correct curvature plays only a temporary role, and it is the healing of the spinal fusion which is the central issue.
 If a fusion does not heal, then eventually the rods will break because of micro-movement involved in day-to-day activities.
-This was much more common with Harrington instrumentation than with the Cotrel-Dubousset method.
+This was much more common with Harrington instrumentation than with the CD or contemporary methods.